Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 1 month

-EnforcementKansas Department of Wildlife and Parks / Local Law Enforcement
+EnforcementKansas Department of Wildlife and Parks game wardens, local law enforcement

 ClassificationMisdemeanor